 Also, by waiting and learning, you might find better ways of using timesharing to meet your needs.
 In the first year we were involved in timesharing, we evolved from saying:

-it be great to own a timeshare in
+"Wouldn't it be great to own a timeshare in Hawaii so we can get to Hawaii for a week every year"; to,

 "Wouldn't it be nice to have a week 7 or 52 timeshare in Whistler so we can ski there every year, and still be able to get back to Hawaii every other year"; to,